uwctri/ReportTweaks/README.md

 ## Call Outs / Issues / Planned Features

 * Update end-user facing docs to include info about date range filtering, removing rows, the copy button, and search ranges

+* Currently the sorting configuration of a report may not display correctly if row merge is in use and the current user does not have data export rights for ALL fields on the report